Rio Grande Valley

 Bentsen Rio Grande Valley State Park

 One thing's for sure, the Rio Grande Valley knows how do to birding and Bentson Rio Grande Valley State Park is another location that does it right!
 The park offers visitors several bird blinds and feeding stations (with benches) throughout the park making seeing wildlife and capturing amazing photos easy.
 It's a place I've visited several times and walk away with great photos every time.
-As a matter of fact it's probably my favorite photography location in the RGV and the Green Jay is the best location I've found to see and photograph the Altimira Orioles.
+As a matter of fact it's probably my favorite photography location in the RGV and the Green Jay Blind is the best location I've found to see and photograph the Altimira Orioles.